Reverend Russ Button

 Interfaith Minister and Chaplain

-I am an ordained, spiritually independent, Interfaith Minister and Chaplain, registered with the State of Hawaii.
+I am an ordained, Interfaith Minister and Chaplain, registered with the State of Hawaii.
+I officiate for:

 I have chosen to identify as "Interfaith" because it allows me to serve people of all faith traditions, as well as those of none.

-I have been married more than 30 years, and still celebrate every day I have with my life partner.
+I do both ceremonial and hospice work.
+For me this is sacred work and not just another side gig.
+I feel things deeply and bring that to all of the work I do.
+I have been married more than 35 years, and still celebrate every day I have with my life partner.
 Every day is still a blessing and that is the intent I will bring to every ceremony I do.

 Most of the ceremonies I get called for are weddings that are the simple ones with just a couple friends and family.
 With or without religion, all weddings are sacred, transformative moments filled with meaning and purpose.
 No wedding is too small to not be sacred.